Is the Xiaomi Mi Box S Still Worth Buying in 2023?

 Improving on the Mi Box 3

-The Mi Box has been out in various forms since 2016, but only made it to the US market two years later.
-Prior to that, you had to import it from vendors like GearBest that shipped internationally.
+The Mi Box has been out in various forms since 2016 but only made it to the US market two years later.
+Before that, you had to import it from vendors like GearBest that shipped internationally.

-That first US release was the Mi Box 3, which was also the first to get the official Android TV operating system.
-So it makes sense to compare the Mi Box S to it’s closest sibling.
+That first US release was the Mi Box 3, the first to get the official Android TV operating system.
+So it makes sense to compare the Mi Box S to its closest sibling.

-Increases in RAM and storage space got most of the attention – and rightly so.
-The Mi Box S doubled the 1 GB RAM and 4 GM storage found in the Mi Box 3.
-Clock speed was officially rated at 2 GHz for the Mi Box 3, but we’ll get into why that’s misleading in the next section.
+Increases in RAM and storage space got most of the attention – rightly so.
+The Mi Box S doubled the 1 GB RAM and 4 GM storage in the Mi Box 3.
+Clock speed was officially rated at 2 GHz for the Mi Box 3, but we’ll understand why that’s misleading in the next section.

 However, the first Mi Box suffered from bad public perception.

 Part of the problem was that Xiaomi had no name recognition in the United States.
-Since Wal-Mart was one of the only places where you could buy the Mi Box 3, most people simply thought of it as another knockoff Android box.
+Since Wal-Mart was one of the only places to buy the Mi Box 3, most people thought it was another knockoff Android box.

 Comparisons to the NVIDIA Shield were inevitable, considering they were the two most popular Android TV devices on the market.